Th0rr/GeoInt-Localisator/README.md

 # Use
 -q/--query => Google map queries
 Ex: -q town store1!town store2 additional_query_info
-If you want to know if your query is correct, check it on google maps before and see if you obtain desired result
+If you want to know if your query is correct, check it on google maps before and see if you obtain desired result.
+It is for instance

--s/--scope => Filter results above specified distance in a locations pair (km)
+-s/--scope => Filter results above specified distance in a locations pair (km).
+Default value is 0.75.
 Ex: -s 0.5

 -o/--output => Export to text file
 Ex: -o address.txt

--M/--map => Create map and show location of targets by pair on a map (saved locally)
+-M/--map => Create map and show location of targets by pair on a local map.

 -A/--AInfos => Gives you the whole addresses with reverse-geocoding (slower), use "full"
 	for all addresses, and "selection" to get only the addresses you will selected We don't recommend using the full option if you expect a lot of results.
 Ex : -A selection
 Bug : In some cases, the reverse geocoding can lead to false results being displayed on the map.

-To select an item in result screens :
+This is due to a geopy data error.

+-S/--Select => Select automatically the first n results.
+This is especially useful if you want to automate the script.

+# Examples :
+Result screen :
 ![Result screen](result_table.png)
+0 => select element 0
 1-4 => select elements from 1 to 4
 1,4 => select element 1 and 4

-# Map example
+Map :
 ![Result screen](map_example.png)

 # Install with pip